Wagner birthday "Ring" booed: will clan go up in smoke?

 "If you have a head of state coming you wait at the top of the stairs, or the bottom, but they weren't there at all," said a former ambassador to Germany, who asked to remain anonymous.

-The protocol miscue, criticised in the German press, capped a series of missteps that have plagued the 200th birthday Bayreuth season.
-In another criticised move, construction work has left the Festspielhaus opera venue and Wagner's "Wahnfried" mansion looking like they'd suffered something of the same fate as the destruction of his gods' Valhalla palace.
+The protocol miscue, criticized in the German press, capped a series of missteps that have plagued the 200th birthday Bayreuth season.
+In another criticized move, construction work has left the Festspielhaus opera venue and Wagner's "Wahnfried" mansion looking like they'd suffered something of the same fate as the destruction of his gods' Valhalla palace.

 Wahnfried is a construction site for the building of a new museum while the most famous facade of the Festspielhaus on the Green Hill at the edge of town is part-covered with a scrim to conceal scaffolding.